felippe-regazio/unilight/README.md

 `);
 ```

-The code above will find tokens and sorround them with a `span` identified by a custom class depending on the token type.
-You can use this classes style the output on an HTML page.
+The code above will find tokens and surround them with a `span` identified by a custom class depending on the token type.
+You can use this class to style the output on an HTML page.

 ## Developing